-How to maintain your arc flash PPE.
+This is the ultimate guide to arc flash PPE.

-then you are in the right place!
+- Then you are in the right place!

 Let’s get started.